Jdhaworth/Arduino-for-ROS2/arduino_com/README.md

  Open your Arduino IDE.

  Open your Arduino script.
 Use the provided example script as a template.
-The script must be reading for a character serial input, and print a string when finished.
+The script must be reading for a character serial input, and return a string when finished.

  Load the script onto the Arduino board.